holidaycheck/tech-blog/_posts/2019-06-18-questions-every-unit-test-should-answer.md

 We should write tests to prevent defects from happening.
 That is one of the key roles tests play.
 But not everyone knows there is more to writing tests than that.

 Tests play a very vital role when it comes to explaining two very important questions behind the feature they, well, test.
-Those are: the how and the why.
+Those are: the _how_ and the _why_.

 ## The 'how'